David Gilmour: 2010s: Reunion with Waters and Rattle that Lock

-In October 2010, Gilmour released an album with the electronic duo the Orb, Metallic Spheres.
-In September 2015, he released his fourth solo studio album, Rattle That Lock.
-On 14 November 2015, Gilmour was the subject of a BBC Two documentary, David Gilmour: Wider Horizons, billed as "an intimate portrait of one of the greatest guitarists and singers of all time, exploring his past and present."
+In September 2015, Gilmour released his fourth solo album, Rattle That Lock.
+On 14 November, he was the subject of a BBC Two documentary, David Gilmour: Wider Horizons.
 On 13 September 2017, Gilmour's live album and film Live at Pompeii, which documents the two shows he performed on 7 and 8 July 2016 at the Amphitheatre of Pompeii, were shown at selected cinemas.
 The album was released on 29 September 2017 and reached number three on the UK Albums Chart.
 To celebrate the event, Mayor Ferdinando Uliano made Gilmour an honorary citizen of Pompeii.
-Gilmour said he had several songs which are almost complete which did not make it onto Rattle That Lock.

-The Endless River
+Waters and Gilmour continued to quarrel, arguing over subjects including album reissues and the use of the Pink Floyd website and social media channels.
+Mason, who remains close to both, said in 2018 that Waters did not respect Gilmour, as that Waters "feels that writing is everything, and that guitar playing and the singing are something that, I won't say anyone can do, but that everything should be judged on the writing rather than the playing".

+2020s: "Hey, Hey, Rise Up!" and Luck and Strange

 From April 2020, Gilmour appeared in a series of livestreams with his family, performing songs by Barrett and Leonard Cohen.
-On 3 July he released "Yes, I Have Ghosts", his first single since 2015.
-Its lyrics were written by Samson and features his daughter Romany making her recording debut on backing vocals and harp.
+In July, he released "Yes, I Have Ghosts", his first single since 2015.
+Its lyrics were written by Polly Samson and features his daughter Romany making her recording debut on backing vocals and harp.

-On 7 November 2014, Pink Floyd released The Endless River.
-Gilmour said it would be Pink Floyd's last studio album, saying: "I think we have successfully commandeered the best of what there is ...
-It's a shame, but this is the end."
-There was no supporting tour, as Gilmour felt it was impossible without Wright.
-In August 2015, Gilmour reiterated that Pink Floyd were "done" and that to reunite without Wright would be wrong.
-In April 2022, Gilmour and Mason reformed Pink Floyd to release the song "Hey, Hey, Rise Up!" in protest of the Russo-Ukrainian War.

-Waters and Gilmour have continued to quarrel, arguing over subjects including album reissues and the use of the Pink Floyd website and social media channels.
-Mason said in 2018 that Waters did not respect Gilmour, as that "he feels that writing is everything, and that guitar playing and the singing are something that, I won't say anyone can do, but that everything should be judged on the writing rather than the playing".
-In 2021, Rolling Stone noted that the pair had "hit yet another low point in their relationship".
-In early 2023, Gilmour's wife, Polly Samson, wrote on Twitter that Waters was antisemitic and "a lying, thieving, hypocritical, tax-avoiding, lip-synching, misogynistic, sick-with-envy megalomaniac".
-Gilmour responded to the tweet on Twitter: "Every word demonstrably true."